mendax1234/SC1015-Project-Customer-Shopping-Trends/README.md

 - **Data Visualisation**:
     - Do uni-variate and multivariate analysis on numerical data.
     - Use bar chart and heatmap to visualise Item Purchased against different categorical data.
 We get some useful information like seasonal purchasing trend and regional purchasing trend.
     - Use boxplots to visualise the Review Rate against different categorical data.
-But m

 ### [Linear Regression](./Linear-Regression.ipynb)